norrishd/HawkDove/README.md

     If it finds any, it will set this food as a "goal" to reach
   - As long as goal food doesn't get taken by another agent, it will be remembered and moved toward by a shortest possible route.
 However, agent may get distracted by other adjacent food along the way.
-  - If no nearby food can be found,
+  - If no nearby food can be found, agent will choose a move randomly, including possibly staying put, with a bias against returning to the Tile it was most recently at.
+5. Agents die if their food level drops to 0

 ## Features to be implemented
+* Agents can spawn children
+* Keyboard controls
 * Agents can play games
-* Agents can die
-* Agents can spawn children
 * User can click agent and panel will diplay information
 * User can control an agent
 * User can adjust: